Software Testing Terminology in 2026

 Preparation of test cases

-As far as possible, writing test cases in such a way that tester test only one thing at a time.
-Do not overlap test cases, it will be complex.
+As far as possible, write test cases in such a way that the tester tests only one thing at a time.
+Do not overlap test cases; it will be complex.
 Always attempt to make easy test cases.

 Here are some characteristics of good test cases.